 Our Song of The Week is ‘The Pretty Road’, by Maria Schneider.
 Here’s a teaser of the recording, from the CD “Sky Blue” (2007).
-You can and should purchase this CD (and all her others) from her official Website or from ArtistShare or another vendor.

 While you’re reading about Ms Schneider’s airborne music, you can listen to samples of it here, from her official Website.

 Over the last four or five years, my musical tastes have become more eclectic, roaming far afield, exploring some rather arcane corners (Scandinavian Neo-Trad, Minimalism, Newgrass, a wide range of Brazilian styles, A Cappella Jazz), places where most boys weaned on Motown and The Four Seasons don’t go walking at night.
 But there have been four artists that I’ve encountered over the past five years who stand out in my mind as rising above the field, four artists who make worthwhile this constant, compulsive searching for interesting new music.

 They are Kurt Elling (b.
 1967) of Chicago, the best male jazz vocalist ever, period; Luciana Souza (b.
 1966), a Brazilian singer, who turns to gold everything she touches; Esperanza Spalding (b.
 1984), hailing from Portland, Oregon, a jazz-bassist/singer/composer prodigy; and Maria Schneider (b.
 1960), a bandleader/composer of music residing somewhere between avant-garde jazz and modern classical, and the lady we’re button-popping proud to say a few words about in this week’s SoTW.

 As I write these four names together for the first time, it occurs to me that they have much more in common than I’d previously noticed.
 Obviously, they all make (to my mind and ears) great, great, great music, otherwise we wouldn’t be talking about them.
 But they all happen to be great innovators.